GreenHex/linked_list/README.md

 Another linked list implementation.

-- Can't handle duplicates.
+- Can't handle duplicates (will reject them).
-- Can't handle variable length strings.
+- Can't handle variable length strings (obviously, for such a naive implementation).
 - Add your own compare and print functions.